 Main trades:Cutlery and scythe grinding.

-Nether Cut Wheel, known as Marshall’s Wheel in 1726, is thought to have been built around 1719 and completely rebuilt around 1777.
+Nether Cut Wheel is thought to have been built around 1719 and completely rebuilt around 1777.
 It originally ran four trows, but in 1794 had nine trows, employing 15 men.
 The mill suffered a rattening* incident in 1850 for using non-union labour – most of the mills in the valley used non-union labour but Nether Cut seems to have been singled out for special attention and was attacked on several occasions.
-The Sorby family leased the site for many years until 1920, when it moved into the hands of the Kay family who carried on grinding work for the Sorbys.
+The Sorby family leased the site for many years until 1920, when it moved into the hands of the Kay family who carried on grinding work for the Sorby’s.

 Nether Cut was the last mill in the valley to be worked by waterwheel; scythe grinding at one trow continued until at least 1939.
-The building was demolished as late as 1956 – all traces of it have been removed but the large mill dam has been preserved for fishing.
+The building was demolished as late as 1956 – all traces of it were removed but the large mill dam has been preserved.

 Nature and wildlife at Nether Cut Wheel

 The Nether Cut mill dam was cleared and dredged in 1967, at which time it was stocked with Roach and Tench.
 It is still largely open water, now with Trout and Perch, and with a variety of wetland plant species such as Angelica, Bitter-cress, Creeping Buttercup, Figwort, Horse-tail, Reedmace (Bulrush) and Water Mint.